ishak-bachir/signup-login/README.md

 # signup-login
-a full stack web that provides signup and login linked to aa database frontend: next.js+tailwind backend:node.js+Express.js+mongodb
+a full stack web that provides signup and login linked to a database frontend: next.js+tailwind backend:node.js+Express.js+mongodb